 Keeping up with advances and discoveries can be challenging, but keeping new discoveries in context with immunology as a whole is nearly impossible.
 Or, it is for any one person.
 Thus: Immunobites!

-Kimberly Hagel is a third year PhD candidate in the Program for Biological and Biomedical Sciences at Harvard University.
+Kimberly Hagel, co-founder/editor, is a 5th year PhD candidate in the Program for Biological and Biomedical Sciences at Harvard University.
 Her work focuses on discovering the ways in which pancreatic cancer evades and resists immunotherapeutic insults.
 A cancer biologist by training, Kimberly hopes to emphasize the incredible, exciting, and novel ways in which the immune system can be therapeutically directed to fight cancer.
 Kimberly is passionate about science communication and, to this end, is a mentor for high school students interested in biology as well as a writer and leading editor for Science in the News, a science outreach organization at Harvard.
 Read posts by Kimberly.

-Kerry M. Leehan holds a PhD in Pathology and a MS in Micro/Immunology with a special interest in T cells, NKT cells, and autoimmune disease.
+Kerry M. Leehan, co-founder/editor, holds a PhD in Pathology and a MS in Micro/Immunology with a special interest in T cells, NKT cells, and autoimmune disease.
 Committed to clear scientific communication, she is currently a AAAS Science and Technology Policy Fellow at the Millenium Challenge Corporation.
 Her dissertation work focused on the role of T cells and fibrosis of salivary gland tissue in Sjögren’s Syndrome at the University of Oklahoma Health Sciences Center and the Oklahoma Medical Research Foundation.
 Follow her on Twitter @DrDitder.
 Read posts by Kerry.

 Want to write for us?
 Click here to learn more!